 - Pull crown to the middle position (position 2).
 Turn the crown clockwise to set the date.

 The brushed case lets the polished bezel capture the eye, and that polish frames the green dial very well.
-A keen eye will notice the tip of the seconds hand, which brings a touch of red to the face.
+The crown is embossed with Hamilton’s logo, and the clasp is engraved with the same.
+It’s a good look all-around.

 At night the minute and hour hands are clearly visible.
-The rest of the dial, however, is much more faint by comparison.
+The rest of the dial, however, is much fainter by comparison.
 You can still see the hour markers, save for the date display at 3 o’clock.
-Nighttime visibility generally isn’t a problem.
+Overall, nighttime visibility is pretty good.

 Hamilton Khaki Field Build Quality